Last Updated on

 Chlorine pools require a lot more maintenance to do than salt water pools.
 We mentioned this before, but it is because the pH level is more delicate so maintaining it is more important.
-In addition to having a great pool cleaner, monitoring the pH levels once a week is the recommended minimum you should check your pH levels with a test kit.

 Here is a video that will help you learn:

 Adding the chemicals to the pool is easy if your pH levels are off.
 You can just easily gently place them in a pool and you'll want to put 2-3 chlorine tablets a week.
 When you open the chlorine tablet container make sure not to inhale deeply or allow children near it as this could cause some health issues.

 Another maintenance aspect of chlorine pools is shocking the pool.
 Shocking the pool should be done once a month for most pools, but twice a month if you are using a pool spa.
 This is to get rid of existing chemicals and substances so that chlorine in the pool can concentrate on killing bacteria and algae.